 - Renal distress and kidney damage

 - Cramping and feeling bloated

 So where did this rumour come from?
 Well, a case study from 1998 described a man supplementing with creatine and said it was negatively affecting his renal glomerular filtration rate, which was due to his previous kidney disease (link).
-This started the rumor that creatine could dangerously affect our kidneys.
-Even though in reality, the man already had kidney disease, so he wasn’t able to filter out the extra creatine above and beyond what he needed.
+This started the rumour that creatine could dangerously affect our kidneys.
+Even though in reality, the man already had kidney disease—that’s why he wasn’t able to filter out the extra creatine.

 Creatine And Feeling Bloated?

 If supplementing with creatine makes you feel bloated, try drinking more water.
 Creatine pulls fluid into your muscles, which is great, but it means that you need to be drinking enough water.
 You might also want to try having more electrolytes.
 More electrolytes might help with creatine absorption, and it’ll also help with restoring some of those electrolytes from pissing out the extra creatine.

-Milk is one of the best hydration drinks you can have (even better than Gatorade), not to mention how helpful it is for helping you reach your daily calorie and protein goals. (study)
+Milk is one of the best drinks for hydration on the market (even better than Gatorade), not to mention great it is for helping you reach your daily calorie and protein goals (study).

 Who Should Take Creatine?

 Creatine is an extremely effective supplement for bulking up.
-Creatine can help you lift heavier weights, lift that weight more times, and could possibly reduce the chance of injuries compared to not taking it.
-Given that it’s main “downside” is gaining weight by drawing more water to your muscles, well, this isn’t even a problem for skinny guys—it’s a benefit.
+Creatine can help you lift heavier weights, lift those heavier weights more times, and reduce your risk of injury while doing it.
+Given that its main “downside” is bulkier muscles, well, this isn’t even a problem for skinny guys—it’s a benefit.
 So it’s only upsides for us.
 This is why it’s one of our core Beastly supplements, at the top of our list of recommended bulking supplements.
 (Here’s our article about the other best bulking supplements and how to take them.)

 Do you eat a vegetarian or vegan diet?